Flag

 Economy

 Malaysia's economy grew by 3.7 percent in 2023, supported by resilient domestic demand and a recovery in tourism, following a post-COVID rebound.
-The country attracted $39.7 billion in actual foreign investment in 2023, bolstered by its strategic location, skilled workforce, and developed ICT infrastructure, while the government continues to implement reforms to enhance competitiveness and address issues related to subsidies and reliance on foreign labor.
+The country attracted $39.7 billion in actual foreign investment, bolstered by its strategic location, skilled workforce, and a favorable investment climate, which includes incentives for sectors like manufacturing and aerospace.

-Malaysia's investment climate is favorable for foreign direct investment (FDI), supported by a strategic location, a skilled workforce, and a robust manufacturing ecosystem.
-In 2023, the country approved $69.5 billion in investments, with actual foreign investments reaching $39.7 billion, bolstered by government incentives aimed at attracting high-value jobs and integrating local companies into global supply chains.
-The government continues to implement reforms to enhance competitiveness and streamline investment processes, making Malaysia an attractive destination for foreign investors.
+Malaysia's investment climate is favorable for foreign direct investment (FDI), bolstered by its strategic location, skilled workforce, and robust infrastructure.
+In 2023, the country approved $69.5 billion in investments, with actual foreign investments reaching $39.7 billion, supported by government incentives such as tax breaks for manufacturing and aerospace sectors.
+The New Industrial Master Plan 2030 aims to attract high-value investments while enhancing local companies' integration into global supply chains.

 Floating Section Image